pinakidey/SimpleRestaurantAPI_Rust/README.md

 ### Non-functional features
 - Error-handling
-- Documentation: Docs page opens @ root path
+- Documentation: Docs pages are mounted on http://localhost:8000/simple_restaurant_api/ (if you had run `cargo doc`)
 - Request format validation

 ### Things not implemented / limitation
 - Any type of security features
-- API support for Content-Type other than `Content-Type: application/json`
+- API support for `Content-Type` other than `application/json`
 - While creating resources, although using UUID as `id`, have not implemented checks for rare but possible id-collision.
   When using a real DB such occurrences will throw an error from the DB